Apollo 14 Lunar Surface Journal

 Harburg Quarry 2 ( 398k )

 Quarry at Harburg/Nördlingen Ries.
-From the left: Al Shepard, Dr. Fred Hörz, Dr Ed Mitchell, Mr. Mike McEwen (MSC), a U.S. embassy representative, Joe Engle (behind Embassy rep), Gene Cernan, and Prof von Engelhardt.
+From the left: Al Shepard, Dr. Fred Hörz, Dr Ed Mitchell, Dr. Mike McEwen (MSC), a U.S. embassy representative, Joe Engle (behind Embassy rep), Gene Cernan, and Prof von Engelhardt.

 Harburg Quarry 3 ( 1110k )